AdaCore/gnatstudio/docs/users_guide/extending.rst

        </target-model>
     </my_model>

-  Aditionally, switches defined for target models accept a :file:`filter` attribute, allowing you to define when a switch is relevant or not (e.g: switch only defined for newer versions of the executable to launch).
+  Additionally, switches defined for target models accept a :file:`filter` attribute, allowing you to define when a switch is relevant or not (e.g: switch only defined for newer versions of the executable to launch).